qianglise/pykurs/content/pandas.rst

 Both formats have their own merits and you need to know which one suits your analysis.
 For example, if you are dealing with matrices, you would not want to store them as rows and columns, but as a two-dimensional array using untidy format.
 On the other hand, if you need to add new data  or remove old data frequently from the table in a relational database, the tidy format may be the choice.
-Another case is that there are certain visualizations which do require the data to be in the tidy format, e,g, ggplot.
+Another case is that there are certain visualization tools which take data in the tidy format, e,g, ggplot, seaborn.

 When it comes to data analysis using pandas, the tidy format is recommended: each column can be stored as a vector and this not only saves memory but also allows for vectorized calculations which are much faster